by Collyn Rivers

 The above applies to all batteries: conventional lead-acid, AGM and lithium.
 Do not interconnect batteries of different chemical types.

-See also Lithium batteries in caravans
+See also Lithium batteries in travel trailers

 Further information